Paxlord/paxloader-basemod/README.md

 # Base Mod for Pax's MHFZ Mod Loader
 This repo is meant to act as a mod template and documentation for my mod loader.

+## Getting Started
+1. Clone the repo
+2. Edit the config.h
+3. Every function that should be edited are exposed in BaseMod.cpp having to edit any other existing files in this template should be very rare.

 ## Mod Structure
 The base mod class derives from a Mod virtual class.
 This base mod class has to expose the same functions and members as the virtual class for it to be considered a valid Mod that can be loaded by the mod loader.

-A mod exposes a few different functions, here's the class definition :
+Here's the class definition :
 ```cpp
 class BaseMod :
 	public Mod